How to make web pages accessible

 • examine a range of possibilities at a glance

-Avoid using tables in content unless there is a real user need.
-Tables, especially complex ones, can be hard to view on mobile devices and make accessible.
+Use tables only when there is a real user need.
+Complex tables can be hard to read on mobile devices and are more difficult for people using screen readers.

-• for simple data that cannot be laid out as normal text
+• presenting simple data that cannot be shown clearly as normal text

-• as a searchable table of information (typically added by a website developer)
+• providing a searchable table of information (usually added by a web developer)

-A table may not always be the best way to present content on a website.
-A simple table can often be replaced with a:
+A table may not be the best way to present information on a web page.
+Consider alternatives to simple tables, such as:

-• series of bulleted lists with headings and subheadings
+• a series of bulleted lists with headings and subheadings

 Making a table accessible

-• is set to 100% full page width so it can resize on smaller screens
+• stretch to 100% page width so it resizes on smaller screens

 Do not:

-• copy and paste a table from another program like Microsoft Word or Excel into your website editing tool
+• copy and paste tables from Word or Excel into the website editor

-• use a flat image of a table instead of an accessibly created HTML table
+• use images of tables instead of an accessible web page table

-• use tables that are complex with irregular headers or multi-level headers (cells that span multiple columns or rows)
+• create complex tables with irregular or multi-level headers

 • there is a real user need

-• you know how to make it accessible to assistive technologies
+• you know how to make it accessible for assistive technologies

-Most website content management systems (CMS) will allow web editors to add and edit simple tables using a text formatting toolbar.
+Most content management systems (CMSs) allow you to add simple tables using the text formatting toolbar (see image below).

 Screenshot of CMS formatting toolbar

-On our website, editors use 'Cell properties' to set table cell type to 'Header cells' and choose a scope (cells a header relates to).
+On our website, editors use 'Cell properties' to set table cell type to 'Header cells' and choose a scope (which cells a header relates to).

 Screenshot of CMS table 'Cell properties'